 - The keyword: bandit testing

-Their rank?
+Their rank at the time this page was originally published (it has subsequently been updated)?
 Google page 1, position five!
-And that’s only two weeks after publishing the article!
+That position was earned only two weeks after publishing the article.

 This article takes a more long-tail approach.
 The keyword in this scenario is “Facebook Video Ad Hacks.”

-That keyword is included in the blog title, and it is also the h1.
+That keyword is included in the blog title, and it is also the H1 tag.

-And, just two weeks after publishing, the article is on page one, position 5 of Google.
+Just two weeks after publishing, the article was on page one, position 5 of Google.

-So, yes, I’m recommending that you use a long-tail keyword in your h1.
+To summarize: yes, I’m recommending that you use a long-tail keyword in your H1 tag.

 The phrase “user intent” seems to confuse some people, but it’s really quite simple.

-Whenever you write a piece of content, you want to be asking the question what does the user want when they open my article?
-What’s their intent?
+Whenever you write a piece of content, you want to be asking questions like:

-If someone is looking for “risky SEO tactics,” I can probably assume that they are looking for some quick search engine optimization techniques that will boost their rankings.
+If someone is googling “risky SEO tactics,” I can probably assume that they are looking for some quick search engine optimization techniques that will boost their rankings.